ACL Chapter 3

 I did them, but I just am not good enough with LaTeX to show the box notations.2.
 Write a version of

-that preserves the order of the elements in the original lists:> (new-union '(a b c) '(b a d))
+union that preserves the order of the elements in the original lists:> (new-union '(a b c) '(b a d))

 (A B C D)